Fibre Artist and Teacher in the Art of Fine Quilting

 My quilting style is two-fold - some pieces are traditional; Baltimore Album style miniature block wall hangings made entirely by hand, which tell stories of people, places and history.
 They showcase fine needle turn appliqué, antique lace, men's ties, and 3D embellishments... they often take years to complete!
 My others pieces are "wild & crazy"!
 3D flowers, painted lace, altered photographs, mixed media, and even canvas!
 These pieces often take months to make.
 Both styles satisfy different creative needs."

-Sandy Simmelink is a four time Canadian Quilter’s Association National Juried Show winner, and has won an award for "Best Hand Workmanship" at the World Quilt Competition in 2006.
+Sandy Simmelink is a five time Canadian Quilter’s Association National Juried Show winner, and has won an award for "Best Hand Workmanship" at the World Quilt Competition in 2006.
 She has shown her work in many different parts of the world, was a judge at the National Juried Show in Saskatoon, taught all across Canada, and has appeared in numerous magazines throughout her quilting career.

 Top National/International Awards

 2023 - Canadian Quilter's Association National Juried Show - Halifax, Nova Scotia

 2nd Place - Miniatures - "Tulips for Wee Ava"

 2021 - Canadian Quilter's Association National Juried Show - Online version